glennjones/hapi-workshop/code/bookmarks-api/readme.md

 Once you have the above in place you should be able to log onto the system at http://localhost:3005 with the account information created.
 Try the admin URL http://localhost:3005/admin

+### Mocha test
+The project has a small number integration and unit tests.
+To run the test within the project type the following command.

+    $ NODE_ENV=test mocha --reporter list